dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 console.log(1);
 ```

-And then let's use the compiler to transform it to JavaScript:
+Then let's use the compiler to transform it to JavaScript:

 ```bash
 # compiling index.ts